vipulnaik/diet-exercise-health/events/2018/2018-12-head-neck-jaw-tooth-pain.md

 understanding what might have happened.
 It was either one of these:

-* Stress exacerbated tooth inflammation that was already ready to go, and he tooth inflammation radiated out to the TMJ, causing TMJ disorder.
+* Stress exacerbated tooth inflammation that was already ready to go, and the tooth inflammation radiated out to the TMJ, causing TMJ disorder.

 * Stress caused TMJ disorder that then radiated to my teeth, that were